Sandon Primary Academy

 Social and emotional and mental health needs: The academy uses counselling services and CAMHS services available to children by referring children if deemed necessary.
 If a child is in need of counselling this will usually take place at the academy.
 The academy also uses outdoor and animal nurture through the use of the trained forest schools teacher and reading dogs.
 During these sessions, children build up self-esteem, responsibility and trusted relationships with peers and adults in the academy.
 If the academy feels that domestic circumstances are causing difficulties in this area an Early Help or further assistance for the family may be provided through the use of the school’s Safeguarding Team.
 All staff have received training from the Educational Psychologist on children’s mental health enabling them to become confident in recognising and effectively supporting mental health needs.
 The academy also has a mental health policy and mental health lead teacher to guide and support best practise.
-The social, emotional and mental health interventions used in the academy are listed in the mental heath policy on the academy web-page.
+The social, emotional and mental health interventions used in the academy are listed in the mental health policy on the academy web-page.

 Cognition and learning difficulty: Most class sizes are small (1:20) promoting the principle of quality first teaching.
 Within these small classes, teaching professionals will use a range of interventions and supportive strategies to provide a personalised and differentiated curriculum for these pupils.
 The academy also has trained Teachers and Teaching Assistants in a number of interventions which will accelerate pupils progress and help them to catch up with peers.